ilchen/cryptopals/README.md

 Every iteration of the outer loop starts with a new set of forged coefficients, calculating a dependency matrix out of them, and finding the kernel.
 This is taken care of in [the replaceBasis method](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/GCMExistentialForgeryHelper.java#L37-L57).
+Every kernel has 128 vectors.
+Each vector represents bit flips in the forged coefficients that should make the resulting A<sub>d</sub> to have zeros in its first 16 rows (and therefore the 16 first bits of the error polynomial will be zero as well).
+To remind, the error polynomial is e = ∑MD<sub>i</sub>·(MS)<sup>i</sup>·h=A<sub>d</sub>·h, where h is the authentication key.
-Every kernel has 128 vectors about half of which zero out the first 16 bits of the tag (or, in other words, the first 16 rows of A<sub>d</sub>).
+About half the vectors in the kernel, when applied to the prototype forged coefficients, indeed zero out the first 16 rows of A<sub>d</sub>
+(and thus guarantee that the first 16 bits of the error polynomial are zeros).
 Why only half I haven't yet figured out.
+Probably because not all equations captured in the dependency matrix T are linearly independent.

 A typical run.
 About half the elements of the found kernel don't zero out the 16 bits:
 ```